Snow has moved along, now when will we warm up?

-The National Weather Service issued a special advisory for many counties until 8 a.m., including Chatham, Durham, Edgecombe, Franklin, Granville, Halifax, Harnett, Johnston, Lee, Nash, Orange, Vance, Wake, Warren, Wayne and Wilson.
+The National Weather Service issued a special advisory for many counties until 10 a.m., including Chatham, Durham, Edgecombe, Franklin, Granville, Halifax, Harnett, Johnston, Lee, Nash, Orange, Vance, Wake, Warren, Wayne, and Wilson.

+Winter Weather Advisory remains in effect until 10am for possibility of #blackice Watch for slick spots on bridges, overpasses, and exit ramps. #ncwx pic.twitter.com/9MdPxysVcA— Don Schwenneker (@BigweatherABC11) March 13, 2018

-Patchy black ice on bridges and overpasses could be a problem until 9 a.m. or later, when the sun sufficiently warms the roads.
+Patchy black ice on bridges and overpasses met commuters Tuesday morning and could cause issues for the rush Wednesday as well.

 There wasn't much accumulation in the Triangle, but an inch or two fell along and north of I-85 on grassy and elevated surfaces.

-Winter Wx Advisory now includes #Raleigh and @WakeGOV .
-It will run later, now until 10pm.
-May have to be extended as things freeze tonight. #ncwx pic.twitter.com/k5j1uRJyrq— Don Schwenneker (@BigweatherABC11) March 12, 2018

-My latest forecast.
-Rain shouldn't change over to frozen precip in #Triangle until this afternoon.
-Wet roads could refreeze tonight. #ncwx #vawx pic.twitter.com/6LUcMeDsA3— Don Schwenneker (@BigweatherABC11) March 12, 2018

-The sun will be out Tuesday but it won't be warm.
+The sun will be out Tuesday but it won't be warm; however, an increase in temperature will help thaw roadways.

 Snow is gone--check out the 60s later this week! #ABC11 pic.twitter.com/vWFfMzsocB— Chris Hohmann (@HohmannABC11) March 13, 2018